Xheldon/git-folder-sync/README.md

-# Git Sync Obsidian Plugin
+# Git Folder Sync Obsidian Plugin

 An Obsidian plugin that supports synchronization with GitHub repositories, built with a modern interface and hot reload development support.